Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

 No matter where you end up staying, here’s what you need to know when staying in Shanghai:

 1. Getting refused at hotels: You may have heard that hotels are not accepting foreign tourists.
 I can confirm that I have been rejected multiple times at hotels (local brands), which was super weird!
 However!
 I’m happy to tell you that this is no longer the case.
+Back then, hotels required a permit to accommodate foreigners, and not every local hotel had obtained one, as the process involved high costs and extensive administration.
+This is why foreigners were rejected; if the hotel didn’t have the right permit, they could face a fine.
+However, this is no longer the case; good to know!

-3. VPN: Download VPN apps before you land if you need Google, Facebook, or even Dropbox, Netflix, etc. Please don’t wait until you’re here because it will be impossible to get access to a VPN and most international websites.
-I used NordVPN and ExpressVPN a lot.
+3. VPN: Download VPN apps before you land if you need Google, Facebook, or even Dropbox, Netflix, etc. Please don’t wait until you’re here, as it will be impossible to access a VPN or most international websites.
+I used Astrill a lot.

 4. Language: International hotels often have English-speaking staff, but not all of them, even among the bigger hotel brands.
 You’d be surprised!
 Get Google Translate ready (if you have a VPN), but WeChat works best.
 You can also scan Chinese text and translate it with WeChat.